Core CapabilitiesResearch Facilities

 Brookhaven conducts pioneering explorations of the most fundamental aspects of matter.
 At the Relativistic Heavy Ion Collider (RHIC), scientists smash atoms together to liberate their inner building blocks (quarks and gluons) and recreate the conditions of the early universe, mere microseconds after the dawn of time.
 RHIC results have led to unexpected discoveries about the nature of the infant universe and to profound intellectual connections between other physics frontiers, including String Theory and condensed matter systems.
 Brookhaven will also soon be home to the Electron-Ion Collider, a next-generation nuclear physics facility that will greatly expand scientists’ ability to explore the building blocks of visible matter. .

 Scientists at Brookhaven Lab are hunting for the fundamental source of mass, the nature of dark matter and dark energy, and the origin of the matter-antimatter asymmetry in the universe.
 The Lab provides intellectual and technical leadership in key particle physics experiments that investigate the composition and evolution of the universe, from the smallest building blocks of matter to the mysteries of deep space.
 For example, Brookhaven serves as the U.S. host institution for the ATLAS detector at the Large Hadron Collider (LHC).

 Brookhaven Lab’s cutting-edge experiments often require custom-built machinery and electronics.
 Many individual facility components—including accelerators, detectors, and beamlines—that are conceived, designed, and implemented at Brookhaven are complex entities, requiring broad expertise for their successful performance and integration with other systems.
-Brookhaven’s skill at managing these large-scale projects extends not only to engineering at the various stages of an experiment, but also to developing new, cutting-edge technologies that fuel multiple large collaborations throughout the Lab.
+Brookhaven’s skill at managing these large-scale projects extends not only to engineering at the various stages of an experiment, but also to developing new technologies that fuel multiple large collaborations throughout the Lab.